• Facebook

 These mashed sweet potatoes are ultra creamy and are the perfect accompaniment to chicken, meats and fish.
 You can flavor your mashed sweet potatoes in different ways and I’m providing instructions to make multiple flavor variations.

-Mashed potatoes are a common dinner time occurrence, but in my opinion, mashed sweet potatoes are underrated and should be part of everyone’s regular dinner rotation!
-They’re also perfect for holiday meals.
+Mashed potatoes are a common dinner time occurrence, but in my opinion, they are underrated and should be part of everyone’s regular dinner rotation!
+They’re also perfect for holiday meals alongside a roasted turkey breast or honey glazed ham.

 A bowl of mashed sweet potatoes topped with butter and parsley.

 These mashed sweet potatoes are a simple dish, yet they pair so well with almost any main course!
+In my opinion they’re even better than regular mashed potatoes.
 I’m sharing my tricks for the smoothest, creamiest yams that you’ll ever eat.
+Mashed yams pair well with grilled pork tenderloin, braised short ribs, slow cooker whole chicken, crock pot ham and Cajun turkey.

-The ingredients for this recipe include sweet potatoes, butter, milk and salt.
+The ingredients for this mashed sweet potato recipe are sweet potatoes, butter, milk and salt.
 I like to add a little fresh parsley too for color and flavor, but that’s optional.

-Cook the sweet potatoes, then put them into a bowl or a food processor with milk, butter and salt.
+To make mashed sweet potatoes, first place the sweet potatoes on a sheet pan or baking sheet.
+Bake them in an oven until they are fork tender.
+Take them out of the oven and then peel them or scoop out the insides.
+Put the sweet potato in a bowl or a food processor with milk, butter and salt.
 Mash by hand, or puree in a food processor until you’ve reached the desired texture.
 Add any toppings you like such as butter and parsley, then serve and enjoy.

 Step by step shots showing how to cook and puree sweet potatoes.